 Public Participation

+Individuals or groups shall submit a written request to the Superintendent at least three (3) days prior to the next meeting in order to be placed on the agenda.

 Persons wishing to address the Board must first be recognized by the chairperson.

 Speakers

 An individual or groups promoting the same position on an issue and granted the privilege of being heard at any regular or special meeting shall appoint a spokesperson.
 The chairperson may require the name and address of the speaker.
 The chairperson may rule on the relevance of the topic to the Board's agenda.
-The chairperson may limit presentations to five (5) minutes in length.
+Each speaker will be limited to three (3) minutes in length.
 The chairperson may grant extension of speaking time.
 However, the Board reserves the right to limit or terminate discussion on any subject.

 Reference: